 "Thru this beautiful man, God has chosen to touch not only an entire city, but far beyond the borders of this city.
 The influence of this life, through tapes, publications and platform ministry, across the length and breadth of this nation and around the world is awesome in its outreach.
 I know that we're not here to make people forget Jesus, for the very thing that epitomized my brother Roland, was the fact that he always wanted to stand aside, and let people see Jesus.
 We want to do that today, yet it is very difficult for us to talk about Jesus without talking about Roland because they were very close.
 My brother's life was intertwined with the loveliness of Jesus Christ.
 I would like to say to you dear friend, that Pastor Roland Buck was somebody extra special, not only to his family, his church, and his community, but I feel that he was very, very special to God.
 God had chosen to use my brother in such a way that those of us who knew him the best, had to stand in awe.
 It made me almost a little envious at times.

 "I was captivated by a little sentence that Jimmy Swaggart printed in his magazine, The Evangelist, concerning Roland's tapes.
 'I listened to the tapes with rapt attention, and a tremendous stirring in my heart.
 I sensed I was in the presence of Almighty God.
 This is a beautiful word from one of God's choice servants.'
-He continued to say, 'The things that happened in this life are probably one of the greatest miracles of the twentieth century!"
+'The things that happened in this life are probably one of the greatest miracles of the twentieth century!"

 "Charles and Frances Hunter, who are here today, made this statement, 'With the boldness of faith we have never seen in anyone, Roland Buck has a total release of freedom in sharing what is happening in his own life.'